-A stride towards accessible housing for Autistic people in Canada
+A Stride Towards Accessible Housing for Autistic People in Canada

 Although Canada’s three levels of government have declared adequate housing as “essential to one’s sense of dignity, safety, and inclusion;” the current multifaceted and multi-jurisdictional housing system is complex and does not allow equitable access to housing.
 This is especially true for Autistics people living in our country.